Goobergreve09/read-me-generator/README.md

 Before using this generator you first need to install it.
 Even before that make sure you have [**VS-Code**](https://code.visualstudio.com/download), [**Gitbash**](https://gitforwindows.org/), as well as the latest version of [**node.js**](https://nodejs.org/en/download) already installed onto your pc.
 If you have those 3 already installed, *Follow these steps:*

-**1.** Clone the code preferrably using an SSH from the green button that says *'Code'* at the top of this page
+**1.** Clone the code preferably using an SSH from the green button that says *'Code'* at the top of this page

   ![code test](https://github.com/Goobergreve09/read-me-generator/assets/143923830/48d21976-774e-4b38-ba6c-dfc6e2e092c6)